permafrost-dev/phpcsfixer-preset/README.md

 If adding a new Ruleset to this package, the Ruleset must be registered in `\Permafrost\PhpCsFixerRules\Commands\GenerateConfigCommand@rulesets()` to allow the quick setup command to use it.

-If creating a new Ruleset package for your own use, follow the above example but use a namespace unique to your package.
+When creating a new Ruleset package, follow the above example but use a namespace unique to the package.

 ---

-## Formatting Your Code
+## Code Formatting

 To format all files specified in the configuration, run:

 `vendor/bin/php-cs-fixer fix`

-To see which files will be formatted without making any changes, run:
+To list the files to be processed without making any changes:

 `vendor/bin/php-cs-fixer fix  --dry-run`